MaazMS/java/oops/class/concept/Object.md

 # object

  Definition
- object is the blueprint of class.
+An object is called an instance of a class.
  object is use to manipulate the class.

  ## example1